Croatia–Serbia relations: Economic relations

-Trade between two countries amounted to $2 billion in 2024; Serbia's merchandise export to Croatia were about $1.05 million; Croatian exports were standing at $990 million.
+Trade between two countries amounted to $2 billion in 2024; Serbia's merchandise export to Croatia were about $1.05 billion; Croatian exports were standing at $990 million.

-Croatian companies present in Serbia include consumer packaged goods company Atlantic Grupa (owner of leading Serbian confectionary company Štark as well as coffee making companies Doncafe and Grand Kafa), building materials company Nexe (concrete manufacturing plant in Novi Sad and roof tiles manufacturing plant in Novi Bečej), Fortenova conglomerate (owner of Idea, the second largest supermarket chain in Serbia, and Dijamant, sunflower oil manufacturing plant in Zrenjanin), food company Vindija (animal feedingstuffs plant in Valjevo), and AD Plastik (automotive parts plant in Mladenovac).
+Croatian companies present in Serbia include consumer packaged goods company Atlantic Grupa (owner of leading Serbian confectionary company Štark as well as coffee making companies Doncafe and Grand Kafa), building materials company Nexe (concrete manufacturing plant in Novi Sad and roof tiles manufacturing plant in Novi Bečej), food company Vindija (animal feedingstuffs plant in Valjevo), and AD Plastik (automotive parts plant in Mladenovac).

 Croats in Serbia

 Croats in Serbia are a recognized ethnic minority group.
-According to the 2022 Census they number 39,107 and constitute 0.6% of total population of the country.
-The biggest concentration of Croats in Serbia is to be found in Vojvodina province, particularly two northernmost districts (North Bačka and West Bačka) where roughly half of all Croats live and centered around the city of Subotica (6,997 or 7.4% of town population is Croat).
-The other half of Croat population is spread across the rest of the country, mainly in large urban centers such as Belgrade (4,232 Croats or 0.3% of city's population) and Novi Sad (3,457 or 1.1%).
+According to the 2022 Census they number 39,107 and constitute 0.6% of the country's total population.
+The biggest concentration of Croats in Serbia is to be found in Vojvodina province, particularly in the two northernmost districts (North Bačka and West Bačka) where roughly half of all Croats live, centered around the city of Subotica (6,997 or 7.4% of the town's population is Croat).
+The other half of the Croat population is spread across the rest of the country, mainly in large urban centers such as Belgrade (4,232 Croats or 0.3% of the city's population) and Novi Sad (3,457 or 1.1%).

 Serbs in Croatia

 Serbs in Croatia are a recognized ethnic minority group.
-According to the 2021 Census they number 123,892, constituting 3.2% of total population of the country.
+According to data from the 2021 census they number 123,892, constituting 3.2% of total population of the country.
 The biggest concentration of Serbs in Croatia is to be found in two counties along the border with Serbia (primarily in Vukovar-Srijem, and, to a lesser degree, Osijek-Baranja), where roughly a quarter of all Serbs live and centered around the town of Vukovar (one-third of town population is Serb).
 Another quarter of total population of Serbs is concentrated in the rural areas of the northern Dalmatia, eastern Lika, Kordun, and Banovina; with center in town of Knin (where one-fifth of town population is Serb).
 The rest of Serb population is spread across the rest of the country, mainly in large urban centers such as Zagreb (12,034 Serbs or 1.6% of city's population), Rijeka (5,537 or 5.1%), Osijek (4,188 or 4.3%), Karlovac (2,840 or 5.7%), and Pula (2,661 or 5.1%).